 The Green Bank manages incentive programs.
-That is to say that it oversees grant or subsidy program(s) that deploy clean energy, while at the same time cost recovering the expenses associated with those programs within the business unit - including, but not limited to, incentives, administrative expenses, and financing expenses.
+That is to say that it oversees grant or subsidy program(s) (including credit enhancements - interest rate buydowns and loan loss reserves) that deploy clean energy, while at the same time cost recovering the expenses associated with those programs within the business unit - including, but not limited to, incentives, administrative expenses, and financing expenses, as well as loan loss reserves on the balance sheet.

 Per CGS 16-245ff, updated by Public Act 19-3523, the Green Bank administers the RSIP that includes a declining incentive block structure to deploy no more than 350 megawatts of new residential solar PV systems on or before December 31, 2022, while ensuring the sustained orderly development of a local state-based solar PV industry.
+The RSIP also requires that participating households undergo a Home Energy Solutions assessment, or equivalent audit.
 It should be noted that the Green Bank has also strategically sought to ensure that low-to-moderate income households have equal access to residential solar PV than non-low-to-moderate income households.24 Through the Solar for All program, the Green Bank and its partners are enabling low-to-moderate income households to reach "solar parity" such that the proportion of solar PV installed on low-to-moderate income households is no less than non-low-to-moderate income households.